sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 - **Licensing:** If you are willing to get a license for this radio, a GMRS license costs $35 and covers your entire family.
 - **Repeater Usage:** If you have a license, you can find "open" access repeaters in your local area to extend the range of your radios.
 - **Repeater Etiquette:** When using a repeater, you must follow the etiquettes.
-- Arcshell AR-5 radios are said to be a rebrand of BAOFENG BF-888S radios.

 ## User's Manual